Updated July 13, 2023

 What is a Balloon Payment?

-Balloon payment, as the term suggests, refers to a lump sum payment made by the borrower to the lender towards the loan or mortgage, the amount usually being higher than the monthly installments made towards the loan.
-A balloon payment is made mostly at regular intervals or even at the end of the loan tenure.
+Balloon payment, as the term suggests, refers to a lump sum payment made by the borrower to the lender towards the loan or mortgage, usually higher than the monthly installments made towards the loan.
+A balloon payment is produced mainly at regular intervals or even at the end of the loan tenure.

 Here, the borrower takes a loan from the lender at a mutually agreed timeframe and interest rate.
-Now, once the loan transaction has taken place, parties agree on when to schedule the balloon payments and accordingly arrive at a monthly payment to be made by the borrower regularly.
+Once the loan transaction has taken place, parties agree on when to schedule the balloon payments and accordingly arrive at a monthly payment to be made by the borrower regularly.

 It is not uncommon for the borrower to make balloon payments towards the loan at the end of loan tenure to repay the whole balance principal amount.